TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/retired-four-star-general-john-hyten-joins-blue-origin-as-strategic-advisor/" >🔗</a> **[SpaceNews]** Retired four-star general John Hyten joins Blue Origin as strategic advisor
 - <a href="http://www.nasa.gov/press-release/nasa-esa-finalize-agreements-on-climate-artemis-cooperation" >🔗</a> **[NASA]** NASA, ESA Finalize Agreements on Climate, Artemis Cooperation
 - <a href="https://spacenews.com/an-in-orbit-game-of-cat-and-mouse-close-approaches-prompt-calls-for-communications-and-norms/" >🔗</a> **[SpaceNews]** An In-Orbit Game of Cat and Mouse: Close approaches prompt calls for communications and norms
 - <a href="https://www.teslarati.com/spacex-elon-musk-starship-orbital-launch-debut-schedule/" >🔗</a> **[Teslarati]** SpaceX CEO Elon Musk claims Starship will be ready for first orbital launch in July
 - <a href="https://spacenews.com/momentus-increasingly-pessimistic-about-first-vigoride-mission/" >🔗</a> **[SpaceNews]** Momentus increasingly pessimistic about first Vigoride mission
-- <a href="https://spaceflightnow.com/2022/06/14/momentus-orbital-transfer-vehicle-suffers-power-problem-after-launch/" >🔗</a> **[Spaceflight Now]** Momentus orbital transfer vehicle suffers power problem after launch

 ### Launch-related News 🚀